 Note that the new client application must have the same application name as the previously disconnected client.

 The value can also be set by using the AssociateClientWithLogin extension in the TAgentLogin or TRegisterAddress requests.
 The value specified by the extension, where present, takes precedence over the settings configured in Configuration Layer.

-agent-emu-login-on-call
+agent-only-private-calls